SchreinerJS/nashville_scooters/README.md

+This was a project that I completed as part of a group with Danielle Cadet, Lydia Tuke, and Jasmine Tipton.
+I am in process of updating the files in my repository to include only the scripts and work that I created, though we did work collaboratively to navigate hurdles.
+Scripts from other classmates will be copied into an "additional teamwork" file, with attribution notes.

 ## Metro Scooters Analysis
 In May of 2018, Bird dropped hundreds of scooters on the streets of Nashville with no permission.
 In response, Metro sued, which caused Bird to remove and wait for permits.
 Metro began developing regulations for scooters and other shared urban mobility devices (SUMDs).
 In 2019, the Metro Council passed legislation enacting a one-year pilot program for scooters.
 For this project, you have been provided with the data for 3 months of this pilot program with the goal of reporting on usage trends and generating recommendations for quantity and distribution of scooters in Nashville.